ghadaxd/ghadaxd/README.md

 Thinks with an innovative entrepreneur mindset, and works with the principle “Nothing is impossible!”.

 ### Currently,
-Working on a gifting solution with a brand-new idea that will make the gifting process vastly meaningful! ✨🚀
+Working on a gifting solution with a brand-new idea that makes the gifting process vastly meaningful! ✨🚀

 ### Skilled in,
 HTML, CSS, Javascript, React Native, React JS, and capable of creating responsive interfaces. 👌🏼